uboslinux/ubos-docs/sphinx/developers/install-arch.rst

            #   mkdir /boot/loader/entries

-      * Create file ``/boot/loader/loader/loader.conf`` with content:
+      * Create file ``/boot/loader/loader.conf`` with content:

         .. code-block:: none

-           timer 4
+           timeout 4
            default arch

-      * Determine the UUID of the root partition (not: disk) and put it into the to-be-edited file that will need it:
+      * Determine the PARTUUID of the root partition (not: disk) and put it into the to-be-edited file that will need it:

         .. code-block:: none

-           #   lsblk -o UUID /dev/sda3 > /boot/loader/entries/arch.conf
+           #   lsblk -o PARTUUID /dev/sda3 > /boot/loader/entries/arch.conf

-      * Now edit the created file ``/boot/loader/entries/arch.conf`` so that it looks like this, where ``XXX`` is the UUID contained in the file when you first opened it.
+      * Now edit the created file ``/boot/loader/entries/arch.conf`` so that it looks like this, where ``XXX`` is the PARTUUID contained in the file when you first opened it.

         .. code-block:: none